 TSCM requirements for Communications Systems Analysis is best exemplified by our specialized instrumentation.

-We are capable of testing all types of business communications systems including digital, VoIP and POTS telephone systems, and Wi-Fi, are the systems most frequently encountered.
+We are capable of testing all types of communications systems analysis, including: digital, VoIP and POTS telephone systems, and Wi-Fi.

 Some unexpected items included under the Communications Systems Analysis heading include Internet connected devices: doorbells, surveillance cameras, cordless phones, baby monitors, etc.